Sinuca brasileira

-Sinuca brasileira (Portuguese for Brazilian snooker), often simply called sinuca, is a cue sport played on a snooker table, using only one instead of snooker's fifteen, with the normal six of the standard set of snooker balls.
+Sinuca brasileira (Portuguese for Brazilian snooker), often simply called sinuca, is a cue sport played on a snooker table, using only one instead of snooker's fifteen, with the normal seven of the standard set of snooker balls.
 Each ball carries the same basic value as in snooker.
 As with other pocket billiards games, a white is used to the red and other coloured balls.
 The game is played almost exclusively in Brazil and is little known outside this region.

 Rules

 Ball values are the same as in standard snooker (red = 1, = 2, = 3, = 4, = 5, = 6, = 7) and points are awarded to a player after the corresponding ball is legally potted.